Migrating AI Colleagues

 Follow this sequence to avoid dependency issues:

-Integrations → Workflow Apps → Skills → AI Colleagues → AOPs
+Integrations → Workflow Apps → Tools → AI Colleagues → AOPs

 Each step depends on the one before it.
-For example, Skills reference Workflow Apps and Integrations, so those must exist in the target environment first.
-Similarly, AOPs reference Skills, so Skills must be set up before AOPs.
+For example, Tools reference Workflow Apps and Integrations, so those must exist in the target environment first.
+Similarly, AOPs reference Tools, so Tools must be set up before AOPs.

 Step 1: Set Up Integrations and Connectors